lorefnon/lorefnon.github.io/source/_posts/2021/11/21/composable-and-refactorable-annotaiton-args-in-kotlin-with-const-val.md

 title: Composable and Refactorable annotation arguments in Kotlin with const val
 date: 2021-11-21
 tags: [Kotlin]
+excerpt: An overview of how using const val in kotlin enables interpolation & refactoring in strings passed to annotations
 ---

 There are many libraries in JVM ecosystem that lean heavily on use of annotations.
 A pain point when dealing with string args passed to annotations is that they are hard to compose/reuse.